The Perfect Pasha

 She closes the door and turns the lock.

-EMILY, a child of about 6 years old appears, standing behind Donna.
-The back door is open behind her.
+EMILY, a 6 year old child appears.
+She stands behind Donna.
+A ray of sun shines in through the back door, which is open behind her.
+The black kitty peeks into Donna's house through the back door.
 Donna's nose twitches.
-She turns to look at the child.
-Emily has tan skin and light eyes.
-Her golden hair is in two pom pom like pig tails.
+She turns to look at Emily.
+Emily is mixed race/Creole.
+She has tan skin and light eyes.
+Her natural African textured golden hair is in two pom pom like pig tails.
 She wears rubber shrimp boots.
 A fish dangles from the fishing pole she is holding.
 Emily's bearing is serious, like a little adult, but she is very much an adorable child.

 I got a freezer full of your fish.